partheus/site-2022/src/entries/2023/the-gift-of-motion.md

 Okay.

-Let the record show that 1. the unusual aura that I sometimes emanate is not a voluntary phenomenon, and 2.
-I was wearing my normal clothes.
+Let the record show that 1. the unusual aura that I sometimes emanate is an involuntary phenomenon witnessed more easily by people I am close to, and 2.
+I was wearing my normal outdoor clothes.
+Normal outfit.

 When the sun had just started crouching near the skyline, the gates opened and a strange and slightly wrinkly man walked out, rolling forth a mountain bike.